binipringle/contracts/_texts/2-section2.md

 (discussed in Pepsi)

-- Issue:
-- Facts: Great Minneapolis Surplus Store published advertisement stating that on Saturday at 9 AM sharp 3
+- Facts: Great Minneapolis Surplus Store published advertisement stating that on Saturday at 9 AM sharp 3 coats would be sold at a very low price.
-- I. Uncontested facts:
-- II.
-Appellant NAME’s factual allegations:
-- III.
-Respondent NAME’s factual allegations:
-- IV.
-The appellate court’s resolution of the fact:
-- Procedural History:
-- Court’s Reasoning:
 - Rule/Law: An advertisement may constitute a contract if it is clear, definite and explicit, and leaves nothing open to negotiation.
 - Application: Because the coat ad was clear, definite and explicit, it was an offer.
 Lefkowitz accepted the offer by going to the store at the specific time with the money.
-- Policy:
-- Holding:
-- Disposition:
-- Context (why the case was assigned):

 ## Carlill v.
 Carbolic Smoke Ball Co